genophenoenvo/neon-efi-challenge/RFR/README.md

         and gcc_90 and gcc_sd are predicted by taking the average and standard deviation of the predicted outputs by the three models.

-    The folder structure of PEG_FUSION_0 is given below:

-    -   `models/` site-specific models wherein missing values of gcc_90 have been removed during training
+    The PEG_FUSION_0 folder contains a subfolder named `models/` that includes site-specific models wherein missing values of gcc_90 have been removed during training.
-    -   `outputs/` daily predictions of the following 35 days of gcc_90 for each site
-    -   `submissions/` formatted for EFI submission

 ### Spring 2022